pgroonga/pgroonga.github.io/install/ubuntu.md

   * Ubuntu 22.04

-  * Ubuntu 20.04

 ## How to install for system PostgreSQL {#install-for-system-postgresql}

 You can use the following instruction to install PGroonga for system PostgreSQL on Ubuntu.

-If you're using Ubuntu 20.04, install `postgresql-12-pgroonga` package.

 If you're using Ubuntu 22.04, install `postgresql-14-pgroonga` package: